defold/doc/docs/en/tutorials/grading.md

    ![game.project](images/grading/game_project.png)

-Now the game runs with a new render pipeline that we can modify.
-To test that the render script is properly used, run your game, then modify the render script and reload it.
-For example, disable drawing of tiles and sprites, then press <kbd>⌘ + R</kbd> to hot-relad the render script into the running game:
+Now the game is set up to run with a new render pipeline that we can modify.
+To test that our render script copy is used by the engine, run your game, then do a modification to the render script that will give a visual result, and then reload the script.
+For example, you can disable the drawing of tiles and sprites, then press <kbd>⌘ + R</kbd> to hot-relad the "broken" render script into the running game:

 ```lua
 ...